paul-ollis/vim-vpe/docs/api/api.vpe.wrappers.rst

         Provides keyword style arguments.
 See also the `syntax` module.

     `vpe.error_msg`
-        Writes a message with error highlightling, but does not raise a vim.error.
+        Writes a message with error highlighting, but does not raise a vim.error.

     `mapping`